 The induction programme includes:

-- individual one-to-one meetings with the Chairman, the Group Chief Executive, the Group Finance Director and other directors;
+- individual one-to-one meetings with the Chairman, the Chief Executive Officer, the Chief Financial Officer and other directors;

 - site visits to the Group’s stores and those of its competitors;